elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-factors-influence-academic-performance-and-how-can-students-set-goals-to-improve-it.md

 url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-students-set-goals-to-improve-it
 score: -1.0
 related_article1:
-    id: 159961
+    id: 159956
-    title: What are some effective note-making techniques, and how do they help in organizing information?
+    title: >-
+        How can prioritizing tasks and avoiding procrastination improve time management?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-notemaking-techniques-and-how-do-they-help-in-organizing-information
+    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
 related_article2:
-    id: 160152
+    id: 159955
-    title: How can students apply their knowledge in real-world contexts to enhance their learning experience?
+    title: >-
+        What are the key components of effective time management, and how do they contribute to academic success?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-apply-their-knowledge-in-realworld-contexts-to-enhance-their-learning-experience
+    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-academic-success
 related_article3:
-    id: 160593
+    id: 160002
+    title: >-
-    title: What are the main learning theories, and how can they be applied to enhance the educational experience?
+        What are the essential skills involved in developing critical thinking, and how can questioning assumptions enhance these skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-learning-theories-and-how-can-they-be-applied-to-enhance-the-educational-experience
+    url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking-and-how-can-questioning-assumptions-enhance-these-skills
 related_article4:
-    id: 160003
+    id: 160287
+    title: >-
-    title: What are common barriers to critical thinking, and how can they be overcome?
+        What are the main learning theories, and how can they be applied to improve educational outcomes?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-are-the-main-learning-theories-and-how-can-they-be-applied-to-improve-educational-outcomes
 related_article5:
-    id: 160055
+    id: 160352
-    title: How can setting reading goals and reflecting on content improve reading comprehension?
+    title: >-
+        How can students apply knowledge in real-world contexts to enhance problem-solving skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-improve-reading-comprehension
+    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills
 ---

 &nbsp;